 That includes dumping trash in the can and not the toilet.

 "And two, when you're cooking don't let oils and grease go into that sewer system," said Logan.
-"This is going to be a continuing effort on our part to let people know what they can do individually as citizens to help the whole system work."

 It seems like common sense, but only toilet paper should be flushed.
 Not even products that say flushable should go down the drain.
 If you live in St. Petersburg, you will see your water rates go up this fall to help pay for updates to the system.